GafferHQ/gaffer/doc/source/Tutorials/Scripting/CreatingConfigurationFiles3/index.md

-# Tutorial: Startup Configs, Part 3 #
+# Tutorial: Startup Config 3, Custom Node Menu Entries #

-In this final part of the startup config tutorial, we will demonstrate a startup config that adds a custom entry to the node menu.
+In this final part of the multi-part startup config tutorial, we will demonstrate a startup config that adds a custom entry to the node menu.

 ![A custom entry in the node menu](images/tutorialNodeMenuCustomEntry.png "A custom entry in the node menu")

-The entry will insert a Reference node and load a reference script into it.
-The sub-graph inside the Reference node consists of an OSLCode node that procedurally generates a texture of a Macbeth chart.
-This "custom" node should come in handy for lookdev shader development, and, as a bonus, provides a simple demonstration of procedural texture generation in OSL.
+For your convenience, we've shipped Gaffer with a "MacbethTexture" reference graph.
+Using OSL, this reference procedurally generates a texture of a Macbeth chart on-the-fly, which should come in handy in lookdev and lighting graphs.
+Our custom node menu entry will insert a Reference node, and then load this reference graph.

-Functionally, this node will be like a new node that came from a custom module.
-However, since the node is basically just an in-graph wrapper made of standard nodes, it will remain portable between Gaffer deployments, meaning that if it is saved inside a script, other users will not need to install additional modules in order to open that script.
+From a user's perspective, the node's custom icon, colour, name, and its presence in the node menu will make it appear and behave like it came from a compiled module.
+Since it is merely a disguised Reference node, no additional code development or compilation was actually needed to build it.
+Its only requirement is that the end user or system has the reference graph on disk (already fulfilled, since we will use a reference that shipped with Gaffer).
+In a studio context, a node menu entry like this would require the reference file to be distributed on the file system, or otherwise shared in some way.

-We hope that this simple config will be a springboard for adding further entries to the node menu.
-This solution is very powerful, as it allows you to customize existing nodes or insert References to your Gaffer deployment, without needing to code or compile Gaffer modules.
+We hope that you can use this config as a springboard for adding other custom entries to the node menu.
+With this solution's simplicity, TDs and artists alike can publish new nodes and add them to the menu.

-## Startup Config #3: Custom Node Menu Entry ##
+## customNodes.py ##

-As with the other startup configs, this one will run in the GUI app.
-Copy this code to a new a `customNodes.py` file in `~/gaffer/startup/gui`:
+As with the other startup configs in this tutorial, this one will run in the GUI app.
+Copy this code to a new `customNodes.py` file in `~/gaffer/startup/gui`:

 ```eval_rst
 .. code-block:: python